aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-encoding-mode-ascii/_index.md

 ---
-title: Generate DataMatrix barcode in ASCII mode using Aspose.BarCode for .NET
+title: Generate a DataMatrix barcode in ASCII mode with Aspose.BarCode for .NET (C#)
 linktitle: DataMatrix Encoding Mode (ASCII)
 second_title: Aspose.BarCode .NET API
 description: Learn how to create DataMatrix barcode in ASCII mode using Aspose.BarCode for .NET.
 This guide shows how to generate barcode C# quickly.